ITV Meridian: Studios

 When Meridian originally won the franchise in 1991, its plans were to purchase buildings, not unlike its current arrangement today: with a small studio for continuity and local news.
 This was planned because, being a publisher-broadcaster, it did not plan to make any programmes itself, instead buying in programmes from independent production companies.
-However, when TVS lost its franchise, TVS' plans were to become an independent production company based at Vinters Park, Maidstone, site of the former TVS South East division.
+However, when TVS lost its franchise, TVS's plans were to become an independent production company based at Vinters Park, Maidstone, site of the former TVS South East division.
 Meridian took the opportunity to buy the Southampton studios from TVS.